Are you looking at portable canopies for your craft show booth and feeling completely overwhelmed by the choices?

 E-Z Up Weight Bags

 It is absolutely necessary to secure your canopy with weights so it does not blow away.
-Although most portable canopies come with stakes for anchoring the canopy to the ground, there will be many situations when you will not be able to stake your canopy to the ground, either because you are set up on cement, or because you are not allowed to use stakes.
+Although most portable canopies come with stakes for anchoring the tent to the ground, there will be many situations when you will not be able to stake it to the ground, either because you are set up on cement, or because you are not allowed to use stakes.

 People have come up with plenty of ingenious ways to create tent weights.
 You can buy ready made tent weights for about $40 to $60, or you can make your own weights with PVC pipes filled with concrete and a ring bolt secured in the top so you can suspend the weight from the top of each leg.